isabella232/devo-ps.github.io/_posts/blog/2013-09-18-vagrant-docker-and-ansible-wtf.md

 The fact that vagrant makes it so easy to manage virtual machines helps us consider our runtime environments as a set of conficuration files.
 We can destroy the box (just as servers can break in deployment systems) and be ready to re-initialize it into the previous state with minimal effort.
 Approaching development like this guarantees to keep the ops-team happy.

-> GIVE AN INTRO TO VAGRANT:
-> - WHY IT WAS CREATED AND BY WHOM?
-> - WHAT IT DOES
-> - WHAT ARE THE PROS

-> SIMPLE FEW LINES TO INSTALL AND GET RUNNING WITH A BASIC VAGRANT MACHINE (UBUNTU)

 ## Docker

-> GIVE AN INTRO TO DOCKER:
-> - WHY IT WAS CREATED AND BY WHOM?
-> - WHAT IT DOES
-> - WHAT ARE THE PROS

 Docker or [docker.io](http://docker.io) is a new technology that can isolate/distribute hardware resources for softwares.